lmitchell4/farm-finder/README.md

 4. Open a web browser and navigate to (http://localhost:5000/)

-5 (optional).
-The default installation includes a database called `farmfinder.db` in the `/database` directory.
+5. (Optional) The default installation includes a database called `farmfinder.db` in the `/database` directory.
 If you ever want to regenerate the database, navigate to the `/database` directory, delete the old one, and run the script `dbsetdup.py` to create an empty database: